 It all comes back to defining your audience and their struggles, and matching your buyer’s guide to those struggles to help alleviate their pains.

-3. Format for fast and easy reading
+Format your guide for fast and easy reading

 People mostly scan when reading online.
 Large, dense paragraphs won’t communicate your product's value to readers.
 The way you format your buyer’s guide influences whether someone buys or bounces from your page.